billpg/HashBack/README.md

 ### "What if an attacker sends a fake TokenRequest to Bob, pretending to be Alice?"
 Bob will issue a new token and send it to Alice in the form of a TokenIssue request.
 Alice will reject the request because she wasn't expecting one.

-### "What if the attacker sends a fake TokenRequest to Bob, but at the same time Alice is making a request and knowing what RequestID she will use?"
+### "What if the attacker sends a fake TokenRequest to Bob, but at the same time Alice is making a request and knowing what ExchangeId she will use?"
 The genuine TokenIssue request from Bob to Alice will have a genuine token, but this will fail the HMAC check because the attacker doesn't know what HMAC key she supplied to Bob in the genuine TokenRequest body.

 Even if Alice doesn't check the HMAC hash, this is not a problem.
 The attacker can't intercept it thanks to TLS.
 The token was genuinely issued so there's no problem if they go ahead and use it.
 That it was induced by an attacker is no reason to discard it.